HamzaKhribi/Proloop/README.md

 We implemented VerticalPager to make it snapchat alike.

 2)Firebase Cloud Messaging

 The notification system is implemented using FCM also the chat messaging part.

 3)Zxing API
-We use Zxing API to readbarcodes and QRcodes on products.
+We use Zxing API to read barcodes and QRcodes on products.

-4)Goodle Location APIs
+4)Google Location APIs

 All google maps APIs are implemented.

 5)Webservices

 Webservices could not be published for Copyright purposes.
 We used PHP and MySQL as Backend tehcnologies.

 ################SCREENSHOTS############################